 KENORA – The Progressive Conservative candidate in the new Northern Ontario riding of Kiiwetinoong has fired his campaign manager for alleged anti-Muslim statements published on her Twitter account.

-It appears Anne Ayotte posted a tweet that called for followers of the religion to be eradicated.
+Anne Ayotte posted a tweet that appears to suggest fundamentalist followers of the religion need to be eradicated.